 The Bantam weighs at just 1.1lbs.
 Obviously expected since it’s a small gun, but it feels heavy enough not to be confused with a toy.

 Ever heard of the just the right small size?
 That’s exactly how we would call this.
 It’s compact and highly portable.
 Definitely for those always on the go.
 It’s about 6-inches tall (probably the same height as most cellphones).

-The ergonomics are great.
+We found the ergonomics just great.
 Ekrin stayed true to their class with the same 15-degree tilt as the larger ones.
 The handle has a nice grip to it and feels very comfortable as you use it.

 It would’ve been great to add a bit silicone-style rubber to the handle but this one will do just fine.
 The angled handle is perfect because it reduces the pressure on your wrists unlike the T-shaped normal massage guns.